oborgen/nano_var/packages/nano_var/README.md

 ```

 A possible use case is to combine this feature with `bind` so that
-`loadDetails` can be called each time `counter` changes and the current loading
+`loadDetails` can be called each time `counter` is changed and the current
-status for the most recent value of `counter` can be managed using a NanoRead
+loading status for the most recent value of `counter` can be managed using a
-instance:
+NanoRead instance:

 ```
 final detailsStatus = counter.bind((int value) {